exploreimpact/node-vault/README.md

 - Format: `npm run format`

 This project uses TypeScript with full ESM, Jest for tests, ESLint for linting, and Prettier for formatting.

+## Release flow

+To release a new package version, bump the version inside the package.json.
+A GitHub workflow will automatically create a GitHub release and publish to npm.